 - Create a slide deck and any other visuals you may need for the session.

 - Each person on the team should come ready to talk about any Winning Moves or Annual Initiatives they own.
-Prior to the meeting, each person should take the time to update the status of the longer-term strategic items they are accountable for, gathering needed data about the item, talking to stakeholders and people involved in the execution, and coming prepared to share next steps and insights with the team.
+Prior to the meeting, each person should take the time to update the status of the longer-term strategic priorities they are accountable for, gathering needed data about the item, talking to stakeholders and people involved in the execution, and coming prepared to share next steps and insights with the team.

 - Each person should complete some basic prep work, such as a Start, Stop, Keep exercise prior to the session.
 This will give them the chance to begin thinking strategically and put together a list of things they believe the company should Start, Stop, and Keep doing over the next 3-5 years.
 Each department leader should gather inputs from their direct reports as part of this exercise so the executive team can have the benefit of the perspective of those closer to the customer and the work.
 As part of this exercise, the facilitator may also ask the team to compile a list of opportunities and threats facing the company over the next few years.

 If everyone on the team comes to the session having completed the prep work above, you are well-poised to make the right decisions about your annual targets and initiatives.
 Don’t skip the needed preparation or you won’t have the right data to make good choices or have the necessary discussions in planning.
+Remember that strategy execution (actually getting it done) is the key to an effective management process.

 Prepare well, and happy planning!